 Surgery is typically only required in more serious injuries.
 Of course, even if you have a mild injury to begin with, it can still become worse if you delay treatment.
 One of the best ways to minimize the need for surgery is to have your knee pain evaluated right away, before the problem has a chance to develop into something more serious.

 How long does it take for jumper’s knee to heal?

 Again, that depends on the severity of your injury.
 Most people with mild to moderate tendonitis will see considerable improvement within about six to eight weeks.
 If you’ve tried conservative treatment for three months without much (or any) improvement, then it may be time to consider surgery.
 Even after you recover from your initial injury, you might need physical therapy to strengthen your knee so you can reduce your chances of recurrent injury, or chronic jumper’s knee.
 Dr. Van Thiel will work with you to determine when you can get back to sports and other activities that put a lot of strain on your knees.

 You depend on your knees a lot — probably even more than you realize.
 When you have pain, stiffness, or other knee symptoms — even mild ones — getting prompt medical attention is one of the best ways to keep your knees in good shape.
 At OrthoIllinois, Dr. Van Thiel uses the most advanced techniques to diagnose and treat knee problems.
-To schedule your visit at our Rockford or Algonquin offices, use our online form or give us a call at (779) 774-1110.
+To schedule your visit at our Rockford office, use our online form or give us a call at (779) 774-1110.

 Remember: The sooner you schedule an exam, the sooner you can get back to the activities you love.